 How to Correct It:

-Deconstruct it: Begin by pinpointing the essential details in the problem.
-What information do you have, and what are you tasked with finding?
+Break it down: Begin by identifying the key details in the problem.
+What do you know, and what do you have to find?

-Reassess the question: After arriving at a solution, revisit the original question to confirm your answer aligns with what was asked.
+Review the question: After you solve the problem, go back to the original question to see if your answer is truly what was asked.

 2. Overlooking Units or Incorrectly Converting Them

-Neglecting to consider units (e.g., inches to centimeters or hours to minutes) can easily throw off your calculations.
+Neglecting to consider units (e.g., inches to centimetres or hours to minutes) can easily throw off your calculations.

 How to Correct It:

-Pay attention to units: Always recognize the units provided in the problem and ensure they correspond with the units of your final answer.
+Pay attention to units: Always recognise the units provided in the problem and ensure they correspond with the units of your final answer.

 Master conversions: Get comfortable with common conversions (e.g., 1 inch = 2.54 cm, 1 hour = 60 minutes).
 Recheck any conversions made to prevent basic mistakes.